acoli-repo/olia/docs/index.md

 For attribution in downstream applications or derived data, please provide the source URL of the repository and include the above attribution note for scientific papers.

-## Acknowledgments

-Over the years, a large number of collaborators contributed to the development of OLiA.
-Apologies for listing *some* of them, only (please add yourself ;):
+Over the years, a large number of **collaborators** contributed to the development of OLiA.
+Apologies for listing *some* of them, only:

 - Christian Chiarcos (since 2005)
 - Angelika Adam (2005-2008)